A complete guide to strong dogs. Discover the strongest dog breeds, what makes a dog strong, and which is the strongest dog in the world.

 Health issues associated with this dog breed include hip and elbow dysplasia, thyroid dysfunction and eye issues.

-These dogs are so rare that estimates place the total worldwide population at less than 1,000 dogs!
+These dogs are so rare that estimates place the total worldwide population at less than 1,000!

 To date, there is very little available data on health issues associated with the Karakachan dog.
 This is likely due to the breed’s rarity.

-The Kangal is a large breed livestock-guarding dog that originated in Turkey.
+The Kangal is a large livestock-guarding breed that originated in Turkey.

-This dog has become more popular outside of Turkey due to sustained efforts by enthusiasts in the United States and Europe.
+Although they have become more popular outside of Turkey due to sustained efforts by enthusiasts in the United States and Europe, they are considered rare.

-They are slow to mature and can be unresponsive to traditional training techniques because of their long history as a free-range livestock-guarding dog.
+They are slow to mature and can be unresponsive to traditional training techniques because of their long history as free-range, livestock-guarding dogs.